 Finished grade refers to the final level of elevation or surface contour achieved after the completion of construction or landscaping work.
 It is typically the level at which the ground or any other surface is modified or prepared to meet the project requirements, allowing for the proper implementation of structures, pavements, utilities, or landscaping features.
 Achieving the finished grade involves various processes such as excavation, backfilling, and compacting, to ensure a level and stable surface.

-For further information about finished grade, you can refer to the following active websites:
+For more information on the concept of finished grade, you can visit the following active websites:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.